nhsengland/package-your-code-workshop/docs/content/workshops/dependency_management.md

-❌ **Slow dependency resolution** - pip can be very slow with complex dependencies ❌ **Unreliable resolution** - pip doesn't always find the best solution ❌ **No lockfiles by default** - hard to ensure reproducible installs ❌ **Manual dependency organisation** - easy to mix up production vs development deps ❌ **Version conflicts** - difficult to detect and resolve
+❌ **Slow dependency resolution** - pip can be very slow with complex dependencies ❌ **Unreliable resolution** - pip doesn't always find the best solution ❌ **No lockfiles by default** - hard to ensure reproducible installs ❌ **Manual dependency organization** - easy to mix up production vs development deps ❌ **Version conflicts** - difficult to detect and resolve

 ## Part 2: Introducing UV